 Related Reading: First Year Marriage Problems: 5 Things Newly-Wed Couples Fight About

-Look, the society expects the man to be the provider, and we weren’t that way.
+Society expects the man to be the provider, and we weren’t that way.
 We thought we were woke and would split all the bills and would be a new-age kind of couple.
-But what got in the way was our different outlooks towards money.
+But what got in the way was our different outlooks toward money.

 It was an arranged marriage and we got along like a house on fire.
-Until, well, our political beliefs were poles apart.
-We both felt that they are reflective of one’s values so it was difficult seeing each other holding such different cultures and values.
+Until, well, we discovered that our political beliefs were poles apart, and that began getting in the way.
+We both felt that one’s political leanings reflect one’s values, so it was difficult coming to terms with the fact that we stood on opposite ends of the spectrum.

 We had intense heated debates and we still struggle to be honest.
 We love each other but I don’t know whether it’s worth it or not.